Gallery Creation

 The Photonic Gallery widget appears in the WordPress Widgets section

 Once you have found it, drag it to the area of your choice.
-It will open up the widget in the “Elements” window, and you can use the wizard from that point:
+It will open up the widget in the “Elements” window, and you can use the Gallery Wizard from that point:

 Photonic Wizard from Elementor